Part 2: Installing Pegboard According to Your Designs

-You will need an assistant to hold your top Trim in place, while dry-fit checking your vertical pieces for size, or you can mark both your bottom and top Trim areas with pieces of painter’s tape to assist you, if NO assistant is available.
+Tip: You will need an Assistant to hold your top Trim in place, while dry-fit checking your vertical pieces for size.

 d.
 If required, paint or stain your Trim after cutting and dry-fit checking all pieces, before installing.
 Only paint or stain the exposed surfaces.
 Allow at least 24 hours to completely dry before installing.

-You may consider installing the Trim using either Carpenter’s Wood Glue or Liquid Nails Wood Adhesive, as nailing the Trim may prove to be more difficult, if you do NOT have an assistant.
-Both products come in a squeezable bottle, so no extra tools will be needed for application, except for possibly a nail to poke the sealed end.
+e.
+You may consider installing the Trim using either Carpenter’s Wood Glue or Liquid Nails Wood Adhesive, as nailing the Trim may prove to be more difficult, if you do not have an Assistant.
+Both products come in a squeezable Bottle, so no extra Tools will be needed for application, except for possibly a Nail to poke the sealed end.

 f.
-First, apply your adhesive to the first piece of top Trim to be installed, according to the guidelines listed above.
-Then, position and press the Trim piece into place, temporarily using painter’s tape to hold the Trim in place while drying.
-Once you are comfortable that there is no slippage with this first piece of Trim, for at least 10 – 15 minutes, you can repeat the process for each additional top Trim piece needed in your Primary Base.
+First, apply your Adhesive to the first piece of top Trim to be installed, according to the guidelines listed above.
+Then, position and press the Trim piece into place, temporarily using Painter’s Tape to hold the Trim in place while drying.
+Once you are comfortable that there is no slippage with this first piece of Trim for at least 10 – 15 minutes, you can repeat the process for each additional top Trim piece needed in your Primary Base.
 You will need to check all Trim pieces for slippage, multiple times, until fully dried, pressing the Trim firmly to your Pegboard each time, while adjusting it‘s position if necessary.
-Wipe any adhesive leakage with a damp paper towel as needed.
-Use additional painter’s tape if needed.
+Wipe any Adhesive leakage with a damp Paper Towel as needed.
+Use additional Painter’s Tape to hold if needed.

 g.
 Once all of your top Trim has been installed in your Primary Base, repeat the process for all vertical Trim.
 Then, lastly, install your bottom Trim.
 Then repeat the process for any Trim needed in your Secondary Base.

-If you are using finishing nails to install your Trim, you will need an assistant to help hold each Trim piece in place while you are nailing.
-Please click the Link to see my post: How to Use Nail Guns if you are using a nail gun to install your Trim.
+Tip: If you are using Finishing Nails to install your Trim, you will need an Assistant to help hold each Trim piece in place while you are Nailing.

-If hand nailing, it is easiest to start all of your nails in your Trim before actually nailing it in place.
-You will need to make sure that you position your nails in your Trim, in areas where they will be going into solid wood.
-Make sure that you hammer your nails to the underside edge of your Trim, but not protruding out.
+If hand nailing, it is easiest to start all of your Nails in your Trim before actually nailing it in place.
+You will need to make sure that you position your Nails in your Trim, in areas where they will be going into solid wood.
+When pre-installing your Nails in the Trim, make sure that your Nails do to not protrude out past the underside face of your Trim.

-Then, nail your Trim in place, nailing as close to flush as possible, without denting your Trim, go ahead and countersink each one slightly, using a hammer, and a flathead punch that is slightly smaller in diameter than your nail head.
-You can touch up the recesses with wood putty or caulk, if you so desire, sanding and painting or staining as needed.
+Then, nail your Trim in place, nailing as close to flush as possible, without denting your Trim.
+Then, go ahead and countersink each Nail slightly, using a Hammer, and a Flathead Punch that is slightly smaller in diameter than your Nail head.
+You can touch up the recesses with Wood Putty or Caulk, if you so desire; sanding and painting or staining as needed.

-Now that your pegboard is all hung in both of your Bases, it is time to organize and Hang Your Tools and Supplies.
-Work from left to right, or top to bottom, hanging the largest tools first with the best applicable hooks.
-Keep like tools near one another, and/or tools commonly used together for typical projects.
-Once all of the large tools are in place, you can easily fit all of the smaller ones in-between.
-You can easily move tools around until you are satisfied with their positions.
+Now that your Pegboard is all hung in both of your Bases, along with any Trim installed, it is time to organize and hang your Tools and Supplies.
+Work from left to right, or top to bottom, hanging the largest Tools first with the best applicable Hooks.
+Keep like Tools near one another, and/or Tools commonly used together for typical projects.
+Once all of the large Tools are in place, you can easily fit all of the smaller ones in-between.
+You can easily move Tools around until you are satisfied with their positions.